flipdazed/Hybrid-Monte-Carlo/kramers/READEME.md

 #HMC: Kramers Algorithm (KHMC)
-This directory contains the KHMC code and test cases
+This directory contains the KHMC code and test cases.

 #To Do
  - Extend the HMC algorithm to include the Kramers condition